ciselab/Lampion/Experiments/CodeBert_CodeToText/GridExperiment/README.md

 1. A set of configurations
 2. A docker compose to run the preprocessing for the configurations
 3. A docker compose to run the experiment using the preprocessed jsonl files
+4. copy all files and models to the configs, making unique non-blocking items.

 The docker composes are orchestrated to grab into each other, so be careful manually changing them.